Suquamish Museum

 The museum offers both guided and self-guided tours.
 Guided tours provide an in-depth look at Suquamish history, culture, and traditions, while self-guided tours allow for independent exploration at your own pace.

-The Suquamish Museum can accommodate a maximum of 60 students per day for guided tours.
-Groups of 30 students or more will be split into 2 rotations through the permanent exhibit.
+The Suquamish Museum can accommodate a maximum of 35 people per day for guided tours.

 • Teachers/chaperones are expected to help students complete activities and maintain appropriate museum behavior. (no running, jumping, climbing, and inside voices)